okyada/edx-platform/docs/en_us/course_authors/source/creating_content/a_b_tests.rst

 You work with multiple XML files to configure an A/B test in your course.
 This section steps through the files involved in an A/B test that shows different content to two different groups of students.

-For information about XML courses, see the `edX XML Tutorial <http://edx.readthedocs.org/projects/devdata/en/latest/course_data_formats/course_xml.html>`_.
+For more information about working with your course's XML files, including information about terminology, see the `edX XML Tutorial <http://edx.readthedocs.org/projects/devdata/en/latest/course_data_formats/course_xml.html>`_.

 ++++++++++++++++++++++++++++++++++++++++++++++
 Define the A/B Test in the Sequential File